balderdashy/sails-docs/reference/ModelAssociations.md

 ### Notes
 > For a more detailed description of this type of association, see the [Waterline Docs](https://github.com/balderdashy/waterline-docs/blob/master/associations.md)

-# Many-to-Many Through Associations
+# Through Associations
 ### Overview

 Many-to-Many through associations behave the same way as many-to-many associations with the exception of the join table being automatically created for you.
 This allows you to attach additional attributes onto the relationship inside of the join table.

-Unfortunately, they are not ready yet.
-Stay tuned.
+Unfortunately, they are not supported yet.
+Don't worry though, there's an easy workaround.

+You can accomplish this by using an additional model as an intermediary.
+Instead of a many-to-many association between two models, you can use multiple one-to-many associations through the intermediary model.

 # .add( `primary key` )
 ### Purpose